 SAEx1 - South Atlantic Express

-SAEx1 is a phased development project designed to minimise the time between construction and revenue service, the system will run initially from Cape Town to a branching unit near to Fortaleza in Brazil where it will interconnect to a partner system providing onward access at RFS of this section to an established landing and interface point on the US west coast.
+SAEx1 is a phased development project designed to minimise the time between construction and revenue service, the system will run initially from Cape Town to a branching unit near to Fortaleza in Brazil where it will interconnect to a partner system providing onward access at RFS of this section to an established landing and interface point on the US east coast.
 Once FCC approvals have been obtained, this will be followed up with a new segment direct to the USA from the branching unit as traffic grows providing customers with path and landing station diversity on the northern section of the route, at Virginia Beach.
 SAEx1 will therefore provide both capacity and redundancy to meet the ever-increasing demand for bandwidth-hungry markets with ultra-broadband access around the Atlantic, as well as enhance the role of digital connectivity in regional economic development.

 SAEx1 will feature a minimum of six fibre pairs with a minimum combined capacity of 108 Tbps and will be the only system connecting South Africa directly to the USA, and added with the partner system’s fibre pair link from Fortaleza, will offer a truly diverse trans-Atlantic network, which will then connect to the Indian Ocean Rim market, via a second phase from South Africa to Asia (SAEx2).

 Virginia Beach and Wall to Cape Town